At WORM in Rotterdam I recently undertook a short residency looking into the funtion of the Eurocord machine made by Klangfilm.

 Also see my own recent low-tech experiments with optical sound techniques in this blog post

 Links to other people/orgs doing cool stuff with optical sound:

-Various SMPTE articles to follow:::::
+Various SMPTE articles and other written histories and articles to follow.

 CHACE paper on optical recording. (old now)